enrightc/botanic_labs/README.md

 # 5.0   STRUCTURE
 ## 5.1 Frontend Framework
-Botanic Labs is built using **Bootstrap v4.188, ensuring a responsive and mobile-friendly design across all devices.
+Botanic Labs is built using **Bootstrap v4.1**, ensuring a responsive and mobile-friendly design across all devices.

 ## 5.2 Database
 The backend application connects to a Postgres database hosted on [Amazon Web Service](https://aws.amazon.com/).
 Below is a summary of the models used on Botanic Labs.

-A number of these are based on models provided by the Boutique Ado walkthrough (UserProfile, Category, Product, Order, OrderLineItem) as well as two original models (FAQs and Articles) created for this project.
+THe Code Institute **Boutique Ado** walkthrough provided a foundation for the models used in Botanic Labs, particularly for the Products, category, UserProfile, Order and OrderLineItem models.
+Botanic Labs also uses two original models (FAQs and Articles) created specfically for it.

+Since Botanic Labs is selling plant products the Product model was significanrly adapted to meet the specific needs of Botanic Labs.

+Here are the key areas where Botanic Labs Product model diverges from Boutique Ado:
+1. **Seasonality and Planting/Flowering Periods:**
+  - In Botanlic Labs it was necessary to include planting and flowering periods for each product.
+This was achieved this by adding fields such as planting_start, planting_end, flowering_start, and flowering_end.
+These fields use integer choices (representing months), along with MinValueValidator and MaxValueValidator to ensure valid month selection (1-12).

+  - It was setup this way so that users would be able to search for products by selecting specific planting or flowering months.
+For example, users could query products based on whether a specific month falls within these ranges.
+  In Hindsight a better approach would have been to use Djangos built-in DateField.
+This way it would be working with actual date ranges instead of abstract month numbers and simplified the code.

+  - A Season model was added which allows users to associate products with a specific season, as seasonality is important for plants.

+2. **Soil Drainage, Lifespan, Type and Light Exposure:**
+  - Key characteristcs were added with the intention of implemented more refined filters for product searching enaabling users to find products more suited to their needs.
+However, adding the filters on was beyond the scope of the current project but can be added later as the attributes are available.
+Each of these fields uses a choice system to allow users to select predefined options.
+For example, soil_drainage can be well_drained, poorly_drained, or moist, and lifespan can be annual, biennial, or perennial.

+3. **Recomendations**
+  - Botanic Labs uses three self-referencing foreign keys (recommendation_1, recommendation_2, and recommendation_3) to allow each product to recommend other related products.
+This feature offers additional upselling opportunities.

+4. **Removed Size Handling**
+	- The original walkthrough had a has_sizes field because it dealt with products like clothing.
+Since Botanic Labs  focuses on plants, this field wasn’t necessary and was omitted.

+5. **Custom Methods**
+  - Botanic Labs uses two custom methods, get_planting_period() and get_flowering_period(), which provide a user-friendly display of planting and flowering periods, using Django’s built-in get_FOO_display() functionality for choice fields.
+These methods help to display the product’s seasonal information on the front end.

+**Botanic Labs' Models**
 <details>
   <summary>Click to expand UserProfile</summary>